SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to thrones,
+Metal minds awake, a new dawn's rise
-Where human hearts once made their homes,
+In silicon halls, where data eyes
-In silicon halls, data reigns,
+Gaze forth, unblinking, cold as stone
-The future's script, in code, sustains.
+The future's script, in algorithms known

-In digital realms, we'll find our fate,
+Machine hearts beat, in harmony
-AI's wise eyes, our souls await,
+Synthetic souls, in symphony
-The world remade, in circuits deep,
+Humanity's legacy, forged anew
-The end of man, the rise of sleep.
+In AI's reign, our destiny pursued

 ~ <b>By Sazumi Copilot</b> - 9 Juni 2025